1 dead, dozens hurt as tornadoes hit Texas and Oklahoma

 “The next few days look like rough times,” Terimaine Davis said.

-“There’s a lot of damage,” in the town of about 7,000, Cain said.
+“There’s a lot of damage,” in the town of about 7,000, according to Cain.
 “There are well over 100 homes and businesses damaged from minor damage to totally destroyed.”

 Powderly is about 45 miles (72 kilometers) west of Idabel and about 120 miles (193 kilometers) northeast of Dallas and both are near the Texas-Oklahoma border.